eerieA/cs234-2024/README.md

 | ----------- | ----------- |
 | <img alt="A3 q3 SFT" src="./assignment_sub/previews/a3_q3_sft.gif" width="220"> | <img alt="A3 q3 DPO" src="./assignment_sub/previews/a3_q3_dpo.gif" width="220"> |

-So overall the improvements are not visually exciting, but the rewards did get higher (compare with the organge curve there).
-Or maybe my implementation is problematic.
+So overall the improvements are not visually exciting, but the rewards did get higher than in vanilla RLHF (see the organge curve in the Q2.2 e plot) in a much shorter time, which is maybe because it builds on top of SFT.

+The lower-than-expected visual improvements may be because less efficient hyperparameters in my experiments, like the $\beta$, learning rate, etc. A detailed conjecture about it is in my submission for the written part.
+Or maybe just that my implementation was problematic 😶‍🌫️.

 > Written part is at [a3_text.pdf](./assignment_sub/a3_text.pdf).